jsboulanger/validation_error_notifier/README.md

 # Validation Error Notifier

-Validation error notifier helps you uncover user experience issues in your Ruby on Rails forms.
+Validation error notifier helps you uncover user experience issues quickly in your Ruby on Rails forms.
 The gem detects and notifies you when a form submission fails because of an invalid model.
 Strict model validation keeps your data clean, but it introduces friction in your forms.
 Keep your users happy by reducing that friction.

 The gem currently only supports email notifications.
-It works for a small site, but doesn't scale.
+It is useful at the beginning of a project to uncover major ux issues in your forms, but as your app get some traction you might want to track your full funnel in another tool that scales better.

 ## Installation